If you want to drive website traffic, you need to know what your target audience is searching for online.

 For example, ‘pizza near me’, ‘spa near me’, ‘Nike shoes near me’ etc.

-This works similar to the geographical-region keywords where Google searches for the best answer by location.
+This works similarly to the geographical-region keywords where Google searches for the best answer by location.

 Google identifies the location of the user.
 It then answers their search of the high-intent keyword ‘X near me’ by prompting businesses in the exact location of the user.